Absence, illness and punctuality

 School detentions: These are Monday to Thursday from 3.15pm to 4.45pm.
 Students will be given work to do for one and a half hours.
-Each student must obtain his parents signature on the ‘School Detention’ card that was issued by the Head of House.
+Each student must obtain a parents signature on the ‘School Detention’ card that was issued by the Head of House.

 Lunch and School Detentions are listed in the Daily Bulletin and the student timetable.

 Saturday detentions: These are given by the Deputy Principal/Head of Senior School, Director of Planning and Co-Curricular, Deputy Principal/Director of Studies or Principal for major breaches of school rules or repeated offences.
-They are conducted when necessary on Saturdays and each student must obtain his parent’s signature on the ‘Saturday Detention’ card that was issued by the Head of House.
+They are conducted when necessary on Saturdays and each student must obtain a parent signature on the ‘Saturday Detention’ card that was issued by the Head of House.
 Students will be assigned work for up to 3 hours.

 Care of Property and Equipment

 - Students are responsible for the safe-keeping of their own property.

 All uniform and belongings must be clearly marked with the owner’s name.
 Valuable items must be secured in lockers.
 The School will not be responsible for the loss of any student property.